LamininSolutions/mfsql-connector/source/getting-started/index.rst

 -  SQL

-   -  Microsoft SQL Server version 2012, 2014, 2016, 2017 Express,
-      Standard, Enterprise editions.
-(Note that procedures dependent on SSIS or Agents  will only operate in Standard or Enterprise)
+   -  Microsoft SQL Server version 2012, 2014, 2016, 2017, 2019 Express , Standard, or Enterprise editions.
+(Note that procedures dependent on SSIS or SQL agents will only operate in Standard or Enterprise)

--  The same version of M-Files Client is installed on both the SQL Server and M-Files Server
 -  Always start with installation on the M-Files Server, and then the SQL Server for standard installations or upgrades
 -  Follow the manual installation instructions for performing the SQL server installation without running the installation package
 -  Follow the Cloud installation instructions for performing an installation for M-Files Cloud
+-  Follow the WEB API instructions for installing a web service between M-Files and SQL Server
 -  Follow the workstation installation instruction for installing the installation files only.
 This method is used to get access to the installation files for manual installation of certain parts of the